hmlendea/stellaris-ui-galaxy-sizes/README.md

 # About

-Mod for Stellaris that adds more galaxy sizes to the game.
+Mod for Stellaris that adds more galaxy sizes to the game:

-# Additions

  - Ludicrous (2000 stars)
  - Titanic (1800 stars)
  - Colossal (1600 stars)